New Mexico Music Commission’s Student Musician Spotlight

 All nomination materials will remain on permanent file in the Music Commission office and will not be returned.

-- a recent video clip of the student performing (approximately 3-5 minutes in length and posted on YouTube or Vimeo)
+- video of the student performing solo or with accompaniment lasting approximately 3-5 minutes, posted on YouTube or Vimeo

-These materials will be displayed on the New Mexico Music Commission’s web site, promoted on the commission’s Facebook page, and used in marketing materials for the Student Spotlight series.
-Materials will not be returned and will remain on permanent file in the Music Commission office.
+These materials will be displayed on the New Mexico Music Commission’s web site, promoted on the commission’s Facebook page, and used in marketing/promotion.
+Materials will remain on permanent file in the Music Commission office and will not be returned.

 Select one of the following delivery options: